hapax/hapax.github.io/fun.md

 (2020).
 A farcical "what if" about quantum computers.

-In a prior life I earned a philosophy degree, and still take language on holiday on occasion.
+In a prior life I earned a philosophy degree, and still take language on holiday from time to time.
 Some rambling discursions:

 - *Alien algebra, bat brains and other cognitive conundra* [[1](https://hapax.github.io/philosophy/alien-maths-1/)]